Logan (film character): Rewriting history and captured by Weapon X

-In the revised 1973 timeline, Logan supposedly, served as a bodyguard for the Mafia, his mind was taken over by the consciousness of his future self.
+In the revised 1973 timeline, while Logan supposedly served as a bodyguard for the Mafia, his mind was taken over by the consciousness of his future self.
 While pursuing and capturing Raven in Paris, Logan saw Major William Stryker, triggering traumatic flashbacks.
-Logan temporarily recovers his consciousness, before his future self reclaimed control.
+Logan temporarily recovered his consciousness, before his future self reclaimed control.
 When the original timeline–Logan succeeded in his mission, his consciousness left his body.
 Logan woke up being rescued from drowning by Raven, disguised as Stryker.

 In the 1980s, Logan is eventually captured by Stryker, given an adamantium skeleton and subjected to brutal mental conditioning, leaving him more feral than human.
 When some of the X-Men are captured by Stryker's men in 1983, Jean, Scott, and Nightcrawler infiltrate Stryker's base and find a cage.
 Jean senses the human mind inside and releases him so that he can help.
 After he tears through Stryker's forces, the three mutants find him and Jean telepathically restores some of Logan's human memories before he runs off through a small side-exit into the snow.
-(Note: Writer Simon Kinberg explained that the character was originally intended to have a larger role in the film to set up their role in Days of Future Past as a teacher, saying "There was always a notion that we wanted Wolverine to be in the movie.
+(Note: Writer Simon Kinberg explained that the character was originally intended to have a larger role in the film to set up his role in Days of Future Past as a teacher, saying "There was always a notion that we wanted Wolverine to be in the movie.
 We wanted to find a way to feature him in the film, partly because Bryan [Singer] and I love Hugh [Jackman] so much.
 We love the character, obviously, and he's such a huge part of the franchise.
 There were a lot of iterations of how Wolverine would enter and exit the movie.
 There was a version when he was going to come in at the midpoint of the film and be like the drill sergeant for the kids and take over as their leader.
 And we felt like that stepped on Jennifer Lawrence's role [as Mystique] in the movie and becoming their leader".)